holochain/holochain/docs/specs/src/hwp_3_correctness.md

 #### Sybil Attacks

 Since Holochain does not rely on any kind of majority consensus, it is already less vulnerable to Sybil Attacks, the creation of many fake colluding accounts which are typically used to overwhelm consensus of honest agents.
-And since Holochain enables "1 of N" and even "0 of N" trust models, Sybils cannot entirely overwhem honest agents' ability to determine the validity of data.
+And since Holochain enables "1 of N" and even "0 of N" trust models, Sybils cannot entirely overwhelm honest agents' ability to determine the validity of data.

 Additionally, since Holochain is a heterogeneous environment in which every app operates on its own isolated network, a Sybil Attack can only be attempted on a single app's network at a time.
 For each app, an appropriate membrane can be defined on a spectrum from very open and permissive to closed and strict by defining validation rules on a Membrane Proof.